Prashant Bhushan verdict: Court’s esteem is determined by judgements, not tweets, says Arun Shourie

 He added: “And when this happens after a string of judgements which, let us say by sheer coincidence, are so very convenient for the government of the day, you can’t blame the people for putting ‘2’ and ‘2’ together and inferring ‘22’.
 This is corruption, and it, not some tweet about it or interview about it, is what undermines the esteem in which courts and judges are held.”

-Shourie added that when someone points to such things, they are being a friend of the court and alerting judges to a real danger.
+Shourie added that when someone pointed to such things, they are being a friend of the court and alerting judges to a real danger.
 He said what should decide contempt is that if the “person is doing or saying something that actually interferes with the course of justice”.
 “This business of ‘scandalising’ the court is just too vague, and too out-of-date.”

-Shourie said he disagrees that there should be a difference between the private and public life of anyone holding a public office.
+Shourie said he disagreed that there should be a difference between the private and public life of anyone holding a public office.
 “First, someone who, let us say, lies to his wife in private cannot be trusted to be honest in the discharge of his official functions,” he said.
 “Second, in this day and age, what those holding high office do in private will be out in public view.
 And that will set an example for others – they are a house set on a hill.
 And, third, that is what will determine what the people will believe about the institution.”

 Asked about his suggestions to the judges, Shourie said he would ask them to be “a little more confident about your reputations and that of the institution”.
-“Second, remember that the esteem in which you and your institution is held will be determined by your judgments and your conduct, not by some tweet.
+“Second, remember that the esteem in which you and your institution is held will be determined by your judgements and your conduct, not by some tweet.
 Third, look upon criticism as caution, on the critic as your friend…In a word, before taking umbrage at something that has been said, before hauling someone up, always look into a mirror.
 I will repeat what I said at the time we filed the petition on Rafale: we are not on trial, the court is.”

 He also asked people to scrutinise in the minutest detail, both the judgements and the judges.
 “That is the only way to ensure accountability of the judicial system – not the defunct and paralytic impeachment procedure,” he added.
 “And ensuring accountability, keeping judges alert to what they are decreeing and doing is the one way, it is the only way to keep that ‘central pillar of democracy’ strong.

 Shourie came down heavily on the “priorities of our judicial system”.
-He said the court had not taken up so many vital matters while it took sou moto notice of “trivial issues”.
+He said the court had not taken up many vital matters while it took sou moto notice of “trivial issues”.

 Also read: